roelderickx/hm-render-mapnik/README.md

 The mapnik stylesheet should be configured before use and you need to set up a datasource as well.
 Consult CONFIG.md in this repository for a detailed explanation on how to achieve this.

+## Roadmap

+* Copyright text on the bottom of each page, as requested by [OpenStreetMap](http://www.openstreetmap.org/copyright).
+* A new stylesheet allowing the map to be printed in black and white.
+There is nothing wrong with the OpenStreetMap stylesheet, but when printed the difference between for example water and forest is not clear.
+Text is not always readable and some information is irrelevant for hiking or cycling.
+* Hillshading.
+There is an experimental script to import elevation data as hillshading in the database but it is probably better to work with a geotiff file.
+The subject needs more studying first.